skurmedel/manapool/README.md

  - try to describe the interface in the doc, test the interface.
  - group operations in modules, for example deck.tally takes a Deck.

+### Limitations

+- does not support Phyraxian costs (where you may choose to pay with life).
+- does not support hybrid mana (this will be implemented soon)
+- does not support generic mana costs above 9 in certain cases.

 ## Requirements:

 Python 3.7+. pytest for running the tests.